niroshanwitharana/Brightbridge_Council/README.md

 # Brightbridge Council Challenge - Front End Development

-Brightbridge Council are an EarthSense customer that have purchased a fleet of Zephyrs (air quality sensors).
-Your task is to create a React application that allows the council to see each of their Zephyrs along with their latest pollution measurements.
+Brightbridge Council are a new EarthSense customer who have purchased a fleet of Zephyrs (air quality sensors).
+Your task is to create a React application that allows the council to monitor each of their Zephyrs along with their latest pollution measurements.

 ### Things to Note